cdorst/Benchmarks.EntitySerialization/README.md

 CSV should perform much better than JSON since it is schema-less.

 Byte-array block copy should perform even better than CSV since it is also schema-less and contains less data

+The low-level ReadOnly Memory/Span types are expected to be more performant than the `Buffer.BlockCopy` implementation due to the simplicity of the serialization operation

 ## Results